BloomyControls/pico-ident/README.md

 ```

 This will generate all the outputs in the build directory.
 The UF2 file (used to
-flash the pico) will be named `pico-ident.uf2`.
+flash the Pico) will be named `pico-ident.uf2`.

 ## Installing

-To install the firmware onto the pico, hold down the BOOTSEL button on the pico
+To install the firmware onto the pico, hold down the BOOTSEL button on the Pico
 while you are plugging in its USB cable.
 It should show up as a storage device
 in your file explorer.
 Simply drag and drop the UF2 file to it and it should
 unmount automatically.
 It's now flashed and ready to use.